seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Exit*

 **CLOTEN**
-Meet thee at Milford-Haven!–I forgot to ask him one
+Meet thee at Milford-Haven!--I forgot to ask him one
-thing; I’ll remember’t anon:–even there, thou
+thing; I'll remember't anon:--even there, thou
 villain Posthumus, will I kill thee.
 I would these
 garments were come.
-She said upon a time–the
+She said upon a time--the
-bitterness of it I now belch from my heart–that she
+bitterness of it I now belch from my heart--that she
 held the very garment of Posthumus in more respect
 than my noble and natural person together with the
 adornment of my qualities.
 With that suit upon my